 I guess the simplest way to start is with the definition of boudoir photography.
 Boudoir photography is an extremely simple, and misunderstood genre of photography.
 There are a few basic tenets that describe all boudoir photography.
 These are:

 Where do we shoot boudoir?
 We can start with the word "boudoir."
 Boudoir is defined as a woman's bedroom or private room-- an intimate setting.
 It's a where.
-Boudoir photography is photography that captures a woman in her boudoir.
+Boudoir photography is a form of photography that captures a woman in her "boudoir."
 OK, so know we know where boudoir takes place... perhaps a bit about the why.

 Why do we shoot boudoir?
 Well, boudoir is about capturing a woman in this intimate setting.
 It certainly has voyeuristic overtones.
 Its a look in on a woman's private quarters.
 It's her caught in private moments-- perhaps not meant to be seen-- creating a sense of allure.
 Is she smiling, or looking into the camera?
 Well, perhaps, but there's just as much chance that she isn't.